Table of contents

 You’ll need to integrate a payment platform that accepts BNPL into your point of sale or online store.
 This means signing up as a merchant with a BNPL payment service provider, such as Afterpay.
 Once your application is approved, you integrate the payment option into your existing system.
 Customers will then see this option in your online checkout process.

 What are buy now, pay later apps?

-Each BNPL provider has its own terms for listing businesses.
-For some BNPL providers, you simply opt-in to their directory service after signing up.
+Each BNPL provider has their own terms for listing businesses.
+For some BNPL providers, you simply opt in to their directory service after signing up.
 For others, you may need to provide more specific information about your business.

 How to promote buy now, pay later to your customers